seidels/TiDeTree-Tutorial/README.md

 We'll initialise the tree using a custom starting tree class implemented within the TiDeTree package.
 The key idea is to ensure that the tree fits within the timeframe of the experiment and does not have a 0 likelihood.
 By setting the root height close to the total duration (e.g., 53 hours for a 54-hour experiment), and matching the editing height and editing duration, we ensure that the tree has a positive likelihood.

+The experiment length is the total time from the start of the experiment with one stem cell until the end, when the colony was sampled and sequenced.
+While the root of the tree, representing the first cell-division event in the experiment, cannot be older than the start of the experiment, it is in general younger.
+That is, the progenitor stem cell usually doesn't immediately divide at the start of the experiment, but there is usually a lag before the first division.
+That is why we set the root height to be less than the experiment lenght.

 > Navigate to the **Initialization** tab.
 Now set the **Root Height**, **Edit Duration** and **Edit Height** to **53** for each of the 10 **Tree.t** parameters, representing the 10 alignments ([Figure 10](#fig:init-tree)).